drfloob/_tree/README.md

 # _tree

-A tree data structure library for Javascript.

 > "Computing's core challenge is how not to make a mess of it."
 > *--Edsger W. Dijkstra, [EWD1243][]*

-This library provides a tree model implementation and a pluggable tree behavior for your data.
+This library provides a tree model (data structure) implementation and a pluggable tree behavior for your data.
 It maintains *zero* internal state, provides only immutable objects, and does not alter your data or trample on the global scope.

 `_tree` supports AMD (RequireJs), Node, and global-script loading scenarios.